 We leave the car close to a small chapel, then we take the path to Mt.
 Modino, 10 minutes walk.
 Along the southern side of Mt.
-Modino the whole succession of the Modino Unit can be observed (Fig. 25).
+Modino the whole succession of the Modino unit can be observed (Fig. 27).

-From bottom upwards, first outcrop disrupted limestone blocks within chaoticized grey shale belonging to the Ligurian Rotari Flysch (Fig. 26a) Cretaceous in age, part of the Chaotic Complex lying at the base of the Modino Unit succession.
+From bottom upwards, first outcrop disrupted limestone blocks within chaoticized grey shale belonging to the Ligurian Rotari flysch (Fig. 28a) Cretaceous in age, part of the Chaotic Complex lying at the base of the Modino unit succession.

-Through an angular unconformity it is overlain by the Fiumalbo Shale, represented by red to dark grey shales with interlayered occasional thin siltstone and fine sandstone beds, Middle Eocene to Early Oligocene in age.
-The Fiumalbo Shale shows fold structures in the upper part close to the contact with the above Marmoreto Marl Fm.
-(Fig. 26b).
+Through an angular unconformity it is overlain by the Fiumalbo shale, represented by red to dark grey shales with interlayered occasional thin siltstone and fine sandstone beds, middle Eocene to early Oligocene in age.
+The Fiumalbo shale shows fold structures in the upper part close to the contact with the above Marmoreto marl (Fig. 28b).

-The Marmoreto Marl fm. lies above the Fiumalbo Shale through a minor angular unconformity.
+The Marmoreto marl lies above the Fiumalbo shale through a minor angular unconformity.
 It consists from bottom upwards of: a) a pebbly mudstone bed 80 cm thick, showing dispersed rounded to subangular pebble to cobble of Ligurian/Subligurian limestone englobed in a marly matrix lacking of any sedimentary structure; b) a fine to medium sandstone bed 70 cm thick showing marked lenticularity with thinning to right and thickening to left.
-In detail, on the left side is observable the below pebbly mudstone bed interlayered within sandstone beds forming a lenticular stacked bed horizon 3 m thick with marlstones at the base and closing laterally onto the deformed shales of the Fiumalbo Shale Fm.
-It could represents a channel-filling body onlapping onto the Fiumalbo Shale.
-Above another pebbly mudstone horizon few meters thick occurs.
+In detail, on the left side is observable the below pebbly mudstone bed interlayered within sandstone beds forming a lenticular stacked bed horizon 3 m thick with marlstones at the base and closing laterally onto the deformed shales of the Fiumalbo shale fm.
+It could represent a channel-filling body onlapping onto the Fiumalbo shale.
+Above, another pebbly mudstone horizon few meters thick occurs.
 It has similar features of the below bed, but this shows a transition to cleaner marly mudstone lacking or with minor detritus within.
-The marlstones show some thin sandstone beds
+The marlstones show some thin sandstone beds interlayered.